shaygp/xlayer.fun/README.md

 # X Layer Fun

-A pump.fun-style meme token launchpad built for X Layer.
-Deploy tokens instantly, trade on bonding curves, and graduate to DEX when hitting 80 OKB market cap.
+A pump.fun meme token launchpad built for X Layer.
+Deploy tokens instantly, trade on bonding curves and graduate to DEX when hitting 80 OKB market cap.

 ## Architecture